iicoats/Capstone_Level_1/README.md

 The problem is creating a working website using what I have learned so far.

 Daily Reflections

 Day 1: [12/11/23]
 Today's Progress
 Came up with an idea and plan.
 Challenges will be remembering and researching how to write the code I need for what I want to do.
 Blockers are the same.

 Day 2: [12/12/23]
 I am changing my project from Phoenix Ministries to Phoenix Transportation because it will be easier for me to come up with JavaScript code that does not involve a numbers game.
+I ran into an issue with my form.
+I had to research a way to multiply by 0.65.
+ChatGPT showed me how to do it correctly.
 Day 3: [Date]
 Repeat the same structure as Day 1